-The discussion and analysis of Alee Academy, Inc.'s (the "School") financial performance provides an overall review of the School's financial activities for the fiscal year ended June 30, 2018.
+The discussion and analysis of the Altoona School, Inc.'s (the "School") financial performance provides an overall review of the School's financial activities for the fiscal year ended June 30, 2018.
 The intent of this discussion and analysis is to look at the School's financial performance as a whole.
-Readers should also review the basic financial statements and the notes to financial statements to enhance their understanding of the School's financial performance.